senthilcaesar/BWH/README.md

 Download and Install [Docker for ubuntu](https://docs.docker.com/engine/install/ubuntu/)

-ShinyProxy needs to connect to the docker daemon to spin up the containers for the Shiny apps.
-By default ShinyProxy will do so on port 2375 of the docker host.
-In order to allow for connections on port 2375, the startup options need to be edited.
-Edit `/lib/systemd/system/docker.service` and replace the relevant line with
+ShinyProxy needs to connect to the docker daemon to spin up the containers for the Shiny apps.<br /> By default ShinyProxy will do so on port 2375 of the docker host.<br /> In order to allow for connections on port 2375, the startup options need to be edited.<br /> Edit `/lib/systemd/system/docker.service` and replace the relevant line with
 ```
 ExecStart=/usr/bin/dockerd -H unix:// -D -H tcp://127.0.0.1:2375
 ```